ysu1989/GraphQuestions/specification.md

-### Run evaluation script

-We provide a standard evaluation script which will compute the overall performance of your results as well as the breakdown performance by question characteristics.
-You need to render your output in the required format (refer to provided result files).
-Once you get your result file correctly formatted, you can run the script as follows:

-python standard_evaluation.py your_result_file

 ### Data Format

 Each file, graphquestions.[train/test].json, contains an array of JSON objects, each corresponding to a question (not graph query).
 The detailed format of a question is as follows.
 Note that if you only use question-answer pairs and not rely on the logic forms, you can ignore "graph_query" and "sparql_query".